Robust High-Transparency Haptic Exploration for Dexterous Telemanipulation: EXPERIMENTAL VALIDATION

 \section{EXPERIMENTAL VALIDATION}

 We compare our fractal impedance controller to a traditional impedance controller (IC) from the perspective of the operator, as shown in \autoref{fig:proposedCtrlBlocks}.
 The traditional impedance controller is similar to the FIC$_\text{R}$ control law (\autoref{eq:fractalImpCtrlSlaveSide}), however, it only has a constant stiffness term.
-For these experiments, we keep the constant stiffness terms ($K_{0i}$ for FIC) the same for both controllers.
-In order to keep IC stable for our experiments, we also had to set its damping term 8 times higher than FIC's.
+For these experiments, we keep the constant stiffness terms ($K_{0i}$ for FIC$_\text{R}$) the same for both controllers.
+In order to keep IC stable for our experiments, we also had to set its damping term 8 times higher than FIC$_\text{R}$'s.
+The values for the three controllers' parameters used in this paper are reported in \autoref{tab:controller_gains}.
 To evaluate transparency, we conduct spectral analysis considering the force signals measured on the replica's end-effector as input and the velocity produced on the master as output.
 We also examine the robustness of the controller in the presence of low-bandwidth and time-delayed feedback via experiments with an expert and a naive subject to evaluate whether the stability of the proposed method relies on the operator skill.
 In summary, the following experiments are performed: